R3ym0nd0/Python-Resources/MyToolBox/IPnetSolver/IPnetSolver_v2.0/README.md

 **IPnetSolver** is a command-line tool that automates **FLSM**, **VLSM**, **Supernetting**, and **IP/Decimal-to-Binary conversion**.
 It’s also useful for learning subnetting and supernetting, or converting IP addresses and numbers to binary.
-This tool helps sysadmins, network engineers, and ethical hackers save time and avoid manual errors.
+This tool helps sysadmins, network engineers, students and ethical hackers save time and avoid manual errors.

 ---